Chapter 2: Structure

 • Discourages rambling

-• Makes long standups uncomfortable (which is good)
+• Makes long standups uncomfortable (which is the point)

 Start with wins: